 Apart from the connection speed to enjoy, VPNs are also great for connecting to Torrent sites.
 Quality VPN providers offer dedicated P2P profiles and torrenting.

 That will be an extra feature for you.
-But these dedicated VPN service providers are usually more expensive.
+But such dedicated VPN service providers are usually more expensive.

-If you want to hide your IP address completely, a good VPN such as ExpressVPN will make sure of that.
-It will also offer security protocols and advanced encryption to make sure your computer’s original IP address will not be exposed.
+If you want to hide your IP address safely alongside grabbing all the added features one can think of, a good VPN such as ExpressVPN will make sure of that.

 2. Masking your IP Address through Tor Network

 Okay, here is the part where it gets interesting for those who love freebies.

 You can make yourself stay completely undetected while you surf the internet net by using a free IP hiding tool.

 Tor network uses a free client-based system, which is a collection of different volunteer servers.

 When you connect via the Tor network, your computer’s traffic passes through several different servers before it finally reaches its destination.

 When the traffic finally reaches the server, it would be complicated to track where the traffic is coming from.
 That leaves your IP completely untraceable because it has passed through several servers.